Pulmonary Function Test

 • Exercise stress test.
 This test looks at how exercise affects lung function.

 These tests may be used together or by themselves, depending on your specific symptoms or condition.
+Other names: pulmonary function tests, PFT.

 To prepare for a lung function test, you’ll need to take some steps to ensure your breathing is normal and unrestricted.
 These include: